 > > Home >> Central America > > Belize

-Belize is a country located on the northeastern coast of Central America.
-It has the lowest population and population density in Central America.
-It borders Mexico to the north, the Caribbean Sea to the east, and Guatemala to the west and south.
-As per the UN World Population Prospects report, the population of Belize in 2024 is 416,656
+Belize, officially known as Belize, is a country located on the northeastern coast of Central America.
+It is bordered by Mexico to the north, Guatemala to the west and south, and the Caribbean Sea to the east.
+According to the UN World Population Prospects, the estimated population of Belize in 2026 is 428,165 (around 0.43 million), making it the least populous country in Central America

 read about Countries in Central America